slothbear/LCMax/readme.md

 <br>

 ## summary
-LCmax gets rid of the game recommendations and makes the Live Chat window taller.
+ChatCharger gets rid of the game recommendations and makes the Live Chat window taller.

 Magic?
 No. Dangerous?
 No. The bookmark you install